daniel1919-00/GreyHackScripts/README.md

 ## Installing scripts
 Note that all the scripts on this repository should be compiled using the `prepkit` script.

-Simply compile prepkit normally using the game's code editor, and the just use the prepkit command like so: `prepkit AirKit.src -o /bin`
+Simply compile prepkit normally using the game's code editor, and then just use the prepkit command like so: `prepkit AirKit.src -o /bin`

 ## Useful resources
 - [Incredible documentation for GreyScript API](https://documentation.greyscript.org)